samrap/laravel-kickstart/readme.md

 ```
 $ cd lks
 $ composer install
-$ npm install
+$ php artisan kickstart
 ```

+That's right, after installing composer, running `php artisan kickstart` will create your .env file, install your NPM dependencies, compile your assets, and generate your application key, all in one command.
 Afterwards, you can rename the directory to whatever you like.
-Tip: don't forget to do the standard Laravel installation steps as well, creating your `.env` file and generating the application key with `php artisan key:generate`!
+Tip: don't forget to `rm -rf .git && git init` if you downloaded via `git clone`!

 ### Usage:
 You're now ready to make use of the awesome features Laravel Kickstart has to offer!
 Here are some basic overviews of how to make the most out of your installation: